Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/alert.md

 #### Description

-Method; displays a string in a modal Alert dialog box, along with an OK button.
+Method; Displays a string in a modal Alert dialog box, along with an OK button.

 #### Example